An Introduction to Blackjack

 Blackjack is primarily a game of skill, and players who understand the strategic element of the game are better placed to profit over time.
 While there is still an element of chance in the cards you are dealt, knowing how to respond to different hands, when to play aggressively and when to pull back is fundamental to becoming a more successful player.

 There are different versions of blackjack played worldwide, plus a number of online versions with their own twist on the concept.
 For the purposes of this article, we’re looking specifically at the UK version.
 However, many of the same principles apply, especially when it comes to discussing hand strategy and how to bet.
 So lets get into the meat and potatoes of how to play blackjack in a casino.

-The object of blackjack is fairly simple.
-Players try to make the highest value hand they can, up to a maximum of 21.
-Hands valued at 22 or more automatically lose – this is known as going ‘bust’.
-Hands of 21 are the optimum, and players can usually stand when their hand value is 16 or higher.
+If you want to learn how to play blackjack, you first need to know the values of each card.
 Hand value is determined by the numerical value of the cards in your hand.
 Numbered cards are assigned their number in points – 7s are worth 7 points, 3s are worth 3 points, and so on.
 The high cards 10-K are all worth 10 points, while Aces carry a value of 1 or 11, depending on the value of your hand at any time.